tinted-theming/home/builder.md

 - `[official_alias_name]-dec-g` - green component as a value between `0` and `1.0`. e.g "0.6863"
 - `[official_alias_name]-dec-b` - blue component as a value between `0` and `1.0`. e.g "0.7608"

+The complete list of official named aliases may be found in the style spec.

 ## Considerations